Ramification theory for varieties over a local field: Introduction

 As a generalization of the classical theorem of Hasse-Arf, we expect that the Swan class ${\rm Sw}_U{\cal F}$ should have no denominator, Conjecture \ref{cnHA}.
 By a standard argument using Brauer induction, it is reduced to the rank one case.
-By comparing in Theorem \ref{thmrk1} the Swan class ${\rm Sw}_U{\cal F}$ with a cycle class $c_{\cal F}$ defined in the rank 1 case earlier by one of the authors, we prove the integrality assuming $\dim U_K=1$ in Corollary \ref{corint}.1.
-From this integrality, we derive a proof of a conjecture of Serre \cite{Sear} on the Artin character for an isolated fixed point in the case of dimension 2 as is announced in \cite{ICM}.
+Theorem \ref{thmrk1} comparing the Swan class ${\rm Sw}_U{\cal F}$ for a smooth sheaf ${\cal F}$ of rank 1 with a cycle class $c_{\cal F}$, defined earlier by one of the authors, implies the following integrality.